MuffinKing-jpeg/wg-api-lib/docs/readme-ru.md

 ### Initialization

-To start using package import this as ES6 module (No support for CommonJS.
-Let's move forward) and initialize object with your WG api key.
+To start using package import this as ES6 module (No support for CommonJS) and initialize object with your WG api key.

 ```js
 import { wgApi } from '@muffinking-jpeg/wg-api-lib';